icanwalkonwater/ModularBot/README.md

 #### Injecting another module

-You now have a module that can interact with the bot at any step of its lifecycle and thats great by you may want to split your code in multiple modules and communicate between them, or just use the default modules available like, for example the `CommandModule`, available in the `modularbot-command` maven artifact.
+You now have a module that can interact with the bot at any step of its lifecycle and thats great but you may want to split your code in multiple modules and communicate between them, or just use the default modules available like, for example the `CommandModule`.

-There are to things required to inject a module:
+There are two things required to inject a module:
-- First, you need to create a constructor that has the wanted module has one of its parameters.
+- First, you need to create a constructor that has the wanted module in its parameters.
 - Annotate this constructor with `@InjectorTarget` to tell the DI to use this constructor.

-**Important**: You can only have **one** annotated constructor and no more.
+**Important**: You can only have **one and only one** annotated constructor.

 For example if you want to write a module that register a command in the `CommandModule`, it will look like this: